liuyanghejerry/codeigniter-for-sae/README.md

 This port is still in development, but most of the functions are work fine already:

 *   SQL
+*   Cache
-*   Memcache
+*   Upload
 *   Log lib
+*   Zip lib
+*   Image lib
+*   All helpers
 *   Other functions without local I/O

 Some functions not working or not sure are:

 *   E-mail lib.
 SAE only supports SMTP for mails.
 Use email_helper instead.
+*   Trackback lib.
+Not tested.
+*   XML-RPC lib.
+Not tested
 *   Others I may don't know.

 ## CAUTIOUS

 *   All the working functions use Storage for file I/O, not local ones.
 SAE disables local file write.
 Log output will turn to Storage, notably.
-*   You should consider Memcache for cache first.
+*   You should consider Memcache for cache first, you can choose others like storage, kvdb, though.
 *   Be careful of the database config.
 Don't edit unless you know what you doing.